How Assets are Invested

 The managed endowment seeks to invest in asset classes that have proven to provide superior returns over time.
 There are three equity classes (domestic, international and alternative investments), and one fixed income class.
 In addition, there are classes that represent hard assets, such as real estate or commodities.
 Within these broad classes there are many finer distinctions.
 More specifically, domestic equity may be segmented based upon market capitalization, international equity segmented based upon region and fixed income segmented based upon maturity and debt issuer.

-Following a discipline that seeks out asset classes that have investable indexes to represent them, the managed pool is comprised of mutual funds and exchange traded funds.
+Following a discipline that seeks out asset classes that have investable indexes to represent them, the managed pool is primarily comprised of mutual funds and exchange traded funds.
 This gives us complete transparency for much of the investment pool.
 In instances where there may be an asset class that is considered important for portfolio construction, however, there may be no suitable investable index; CUF leverages its investment consultant to gain access to active managers within the asset class.
 These managers will have expertise in a particular field and can provide the necessary diversification within the asset class.

 The selection of investment classes has been shown to be one of the most important determinants of the portfolio return.
 In fact, research in portfolio management has shown that the allocation among assets explains up to 90% of the volatility of portfolio returns, whereas stock selection explains less than 10%.
 We use well-respected quantitative investment models, to assist us in determining which asset classes we will hold and what proportion we will hold in each class.
 These models consider not only the trade off between the return and risk associated with each asset class, but also the co-movement in returns across asset classes.
 The signals generated by the models provide important input into the decision processes, however we do not blindly follow the model recommendations.
 Each recommendation is evaluated by the investment committee relative to reasonableness and timeliness to what is going on in the worldwide economy.